MSc Tissue Engineering for Regenerative Medicine / Course details

 - laboratory skills course unit - 15 credits;

-- part 2 - a 25-week project including practical work, oral presentation and final dissertation, and an assessment of research performance - 90 credits.
+- research placements: Part 1 - literature review and project proposal (30 credits).
+Part 2 - a 25-week project including practical work, oral presentation and final dissertation, and an assessment of research performance (90 credits).

 You will experience the interdisciplinary nature of the field during the course and gradually increase the depth and complexity of your research through the masterclass unit.